-- Swinburne’s Engineering Practice Academy partners with Engineers Without Borders Australia to create immersive in-country experience in Timor-Leste.
+Swinburne’s Engineering Practice Academy partnered with Engineers Without Borders (EWB) Australia to create an immersive in-country experience in Timor-Leste.

 The program, held in July, took students on a journey to show the direct impact their work can have, and helped build an understanding of how to create successful innovation in complex systems.

 A total of 26 students from the schools of engineering and business took part in the intensive six-week program, co-facilitated by the Academy and EWB.
 The students learned about the complexity of engineering projects and how to handle the requests of multiple stakeholders.

 The program included two weeks in Timor-Leste where students were joined by two engineers from the Timorese organisation for women in engineering, Feto Enginhera and the Project was supported by the Australian Government’s New Colombo Plan.

 EWB staff Bianca Anderson and Alison Stoakley, and Director of Community Partnerships at Swinburne’s Engineering Practice Academy, Jennifer Turner, developed a brief for the student teams.

 “In Timor-Leste, EWB is exploring innovative ideas for the priority areas of access to clean water, gender-inclusive hygiene management and climate-resilient agriculture,” says Ms Turner.

 “Every year, EWB’s education programs generate a huge number of ideas for engineering solutions and we thought ‘what if instead of generating new ideas we looked at the back catalogue and find ones from there that would be appropriate for Timor-Leste?’”

 “We decided the best approach would be for the students to investigate what makes innovation projects successful in Timor-Leste.
 By understanding what makes innovation successful, EWB can then screen ideas from their back catalogue to identify some that are appropriate for further investigation in Timor-Leste.”